aws/aws-fpga/docs-rtd/source/ERRATA.rst

 7. AFIs created based on HDK XDMA shell or Vitis are not supported on F2 instances at this time.

-8. The following ddr simulation backdoor test is not working with 64GB memory:

-   - test_ddr_peek_bdr_walking_ones

 SDK
 ---